TomNussbaumer/w3-playground/README.md

 **Features**

-Since the output frame is an iframe, you can prototype anything with it from HTML, CSS to javascript.
+Since the output frame is an iframe, you can prototype anything with it from HTML, CSS to Javascript.